osyounis/asl_letter_detector/README.md

 I would also want to looking into augmenting the images I have to increase my dataset.
 Augmenting the images means making random copies of random images in the dataset and then applying an augmentation like blur to the copy.
 This would increase the dataset for training but also teach the model how to handle images that aren't perfect.

-That being said, my current model well especally during Image Detection when the image somewhat is similar to the training images that were used (i.e. close up on hands with not much in the background).
+That being said, my current model well especially during Image Detection when the image somewhat is similar to the training images that were used (i.e. close up on hands with not much in the background).
 Having a `mAP_0.5` score of about `93%` is extremely good for a model.
 I used the model in my `Streamlit` app, and was confident in it's image detection when uploading a single image.
 Like I said before, real time detection still needs more work so that it can work smoothly.

 # Dataset